MFactor1/dotfiles/README.md

 # Catppuccin Gnome Dotfiles
 ## Warning!!
-SETUP.SH CONTAINS rm -r COMMANDS
+SETUP.SH OVERWRITES EXISTING DOTFILES
 #### setup.sh is written for my personal dotfile management system and WILL OVERWRITE all other dotfiles for:
 ####   - GTK (.themes)
 ####   - ZSH (.zshrc)